oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 JWTs: For an SD-JWT document, a Holder can decide which claims to release (within bounds defined by the Issuer).

-SD-JWT itself does not define the claims that must be used within the payload or their semantics.
-SD-JWT can be used when there are no selectively disclosable claims.
+SD-JWT is a superset of JWT as it can also be used when there are no selectively disclosable claims and also supports JWS JSON serialization, which is useful for long term archiving and multi signatures.
+However, SD-JWT itself does not define the claims that must be used within the payload or their semantics.

-This specification therefore defines how Verifiable Credentials can be expressed using SD-JWT.
+This specification therefore uses SD-JWT and the well-established JWT content rules and extensibility model as basis for representing Verifiable Credentials with JSON payload.

-JWTs (and SD-JWTs) can contain claims that are registered in "JSON Web Token Claims" registry as defined in [@!RFC7519], as well as public and private claims.
-Private claims are not relevant for this specification due to the openness of the three-party-model.
-Since SD-JWTs are based on JWTs, this specification aims to express the basic
+Those Verifiable Credentials are called SD-JWT VCs.

-Verifiable Credential data model purely through JWT Claim Sets, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the Verifiable Credential.
+SD-JWTs VC can contain claims that are registered in "JSON Web Token Claims" registry as defined in [@!RFC7519], as well as public and private claims.

 ## Requirements Notation and Conventions